Celebrate the Night is a free Halloween-themed community event in Maple Ridge that features fireworks on the weekend

 Celebrate the Night Community Event and Fireworks

 The event takes place on the last Sunday in October at the Memorial Peace Park in Maple Ridge.
-It celebrates its fourth season from 5:00 until 8:00 pm on October 27th in 2019.
+It celebrated its fourth season from 5:00 until 8:00 pm on October 27th in 2019.
 2020 details are to be confirmed (although we understand that if happening this year, the activities will likely just be online).

-The theme for Celebrate the Night in 2019 is “Light and Shadow”.
-It is the same theme as last year, which was lots of fun.
+The theme for Celebrate the Night in 2019 was “Light and Shadow”.
+It was the same theme as the previous year, which was lots of fun.

 Below is a video of the Celebrate the Night event from a couple of years ago to show you what the Halloween festivities look like in Maple Ridge.

 Below are some suggestions to help you make the most out of your visit to Maple Ridge and the Celebrate the Night event: